V2Xgithub/WiLabV2Xsim/README.md

 The main reference for the simulator is

 ***V. Todisco, S. Bartoletti, C. Campolo, A. Molinaro, A. O. Berthet, andA.
-Bazzi,  “Performance  analysis  of  sidelink  5G-V2X  mode  2  throughan  open-source  simulator,” IEEE Access,  2021.***
+Bazzi,  “Performance  analysis  of  sidelink  5G-V2X  mode  2  throughan  open-source  simulator,” IEEE Access,  2021***, open access at https://ieeexplore.ieee.org/abstract/document/9579000

 The main references for the previous versions of the simulator are

 G. Cecchini, A. Bazzi, B. M. Masini, A. Zanella, “LTEV2Vsim: An LTE-V2V Simulator for the Investigation of Resource Allocation for Cooperative Awareness”, 5th IEEE International Conference on Models and Technologies for Intelligent Transportation Systems (MT-ITS 2017), Naples (Italy), 26-28 June 2017.
-Accepted version here.
 (Results obtained with version 1.0)

 A. Bazzi, G. Cecchini, M. Menarini, B. M. Masini, A. Zanella, “Survey and Perspectives of Vehicular Wi-Fi Versus Sidelink Cellular-V2X in the 5G Era,” invited paper in Future Internet, 29 May 2019, 11(6), 122.
-DOI: 10.3390/fi11060122 Open access here.
-(Results obtained with version 3.5)
+DOI: 10.3390/fi11060122 (Results obtained with version 3.5)

 *****
 List of main current contributors (those to whom you can ask)